-Ravenclaw, most of the time.
+Raffindopuffinclaw.
 Lover of cats, horses and Boggle.
-Terrified of spiders.
-BrIndian vet, part-time daydreamer, and always one word short of a
+Terrified of spiders and confrontations.
+INFJ-T. BrIndian vet, constant daydreamer, and hopeless at finishing anythi

 banner by narcissablack